carlosfrias/apigee-opdk-setup-validate-cleanup/README.md

 Role Variables
 --------------

-Default values for variables are provided by the role opdk-setup-default-settings.
+Default values for variables are provided by the role apigee-opdk-setup-default-settings.

 Dependencies
 ------------

 This role depends on the following roles:

-* opdk-setup-default-settings
+* apigee-opdk-setup-default-settings

 Example Playbook
 ----------------

     - hosts: servers
       roles:
-         - { role: opdk-setup-validate-cleanup }
+         - { role: apigee-opdk-setup-validate-cleanup }

 License
 -------